ENSpunks/Causal-Relativity-Public-/README.md

 **Causal Relativity** is founded on **Causal Geometry** using a series of **Causal Relativity Equations** derived from mass, light and gravity and relativity equations.

 **Causal Geometry** creates an intrinsic 4th spatial coordinate relative to any observer in space without needing time as a dimension.
 Even in traditional spacetime **Causal Geometry** works creating a 5th dimension relative to any observer even in a single body universe relative to themselves consistent with spacetime and relativistic effects.

-The Causal Relativity equations are derived from intuitive Alice and Bob Causal Sphere thought experiments in a Timeless Space, see [Causal Relativity: Alice and Bob's Causal Spheres](https://github.com/ENSpunks/Causal-Relativity-Public-/blob/main/Papers/Causal%20Relativity/Casual%20Spheres/Causal%20Relativity%3A%20Alice%20and%20Bob's%20Causal%20Spheres.md).

 #### **Mass**